logo

 • An entity wholly owned by persons or entities satisfying any of the criteria listed above which is used as an investment vehicle by such persons or entities.

-In the case of joint holders, all holders should individually satisfy the definition attributable to Qualifying Investor.”
+In the case of joint holders, all holders should individually satisfy the definition attributable to Qualifying Investor.

-The minimum initial investment amounts to €75,000 or $75,000 or equivalent in another Currency.
+The minimum initial investment amounts to €75,000 or $75,000 or equivalent in another currency.
 The total amount invested may not fall below this threshold unless this is the result of a fall in the NAV.
 Provided that the minimum threshold is satisfied, additional investments – of any size – may be made.
 It is fundamental to note that the minimum investment threshold applies to each individual Qualifying Investor.
 Moreover, in the case of joint holders, the minimum investment limit remains €75,000 or $ 75,000 or equivalent in another currency.

 In the case of an umbrella fund comprising of sub-funds each of which is set up as a PIF, the €75,000 threshold may be applicable on a per scheme basis rather than on a per sub-fund basis.
-Thus effectively a Qualifying Investor may hold less than €75,000 in a sub-fund provided that his total holding in the scheme amounts to at least €75,000.
+Thus, eYectively a Qualifying Investor may hold less than €75,000 in a sub-fund provided that his total holding in the scheme amounts to at least €75,000 or $ 75,000 or equivalent in another currency.

-Prior to accepting any investment, the PIF must be in receipt of a completed Qualifying Investor Declaration Form in which the investor confirms that he/she has read and understood the mandatory risk warnings, while outlining why he/she constitutes a “Qualifying Investor”.
+Prior to accepting any investment, the PIF must be in receipt of a completed 'Qualifying Investor Declaration Form' in which the investor confirms that he/she has read and understood the mandatory risk warnings, while outlining why he/she constitutes a Qualifying Investor.
 In the case where the Qualifying Investor is a company or partnership, such declaration is required from the Directors/Partners, whilst in the case of a Trust, from the Trustee.

 PIFs Promoted to Extraordinary Investors